jeremiah-toribio/wine-clusters/README.md

 # Wine Clustering
 ---
 ## Project Description
-The data sceince team assisting the California Wine Institute is interested to see if clustering the wine data will produce better results
+The data science team assisting the California Wine Institute is interested to see if clustering the wine data will produce better results.
+The data will be clustered accordingly and the working team will report findings.

 ## Project Goals
 ---
-- Discover independence of features within home data
+- Discover independence of features within data
-- Utilizing said features to develop machine learning models that will determine the price of a single-family home
+- Utilizing said features to develop machine learning models that will determine the quality of wine
-- Tax Value Amount is determined by the Property Value and annual Tax %, this can vary even between homes that are within close proximity
+- Determine the drivers of quality
-- The insights discovered will be used to estimate property value and provide a more robust understanding of the attributes of a home and it's associated value
+- The insights discovered will be used to estimate quality and provide a more robust understanding of the attributes of a the wine and it's associated quality

 ## Initial Thoughts
 ---
-When finding the price of a home, attributes like sq footage and bedrooms are certaintly what I think would drive the price.
-We can assess this through our tests and see if this is true.
+The drivers will likely have an equal weight when determining the quality -- this will be due to the quality likely scored by a professional who is cognizant of their biasis and would like to score on an objective scale.
+There will still likely be clusters based on data for the wines, since different wines will share qualities.

 ## Planning
 ---
-1. Acquire data from MySQL Server
+1. Acquire data from data.world
 2. Prepare data accordingly for exploration & machine learning needs
     a.
 Creating dummy columns of multi categorical data
-        - county
+        - N/A
     c.
 Cleaning numeric data
-        - total_charges
+        - Clean data types
-3. Explore data for assocations with tax_value
+3. Explore data for assocations with quality (correlation tests)
     a.
 Determine our baseline prediction
     b.
-Does the number of bedroom directly effect price
+Determine which features would be best to cluster
     c.
-Is sq footage independent of tax_value
-    d.
-Does pricing matter based on county
+Create new column of clustered data
 4. Develop a model to further understand churn
     a.
-Use various models to determine what algorithm are best to use
+Use various models to determine what algorithm are best for the data
     b.
 Select best model based on evaluation metrics
     c.
 Evaluate all models on respective test data
+    d.
+Tune hyperparameters

 ## Data Dictionary
 ---